The while

 This while

-loop runs as long as the value of counter
+loop executes while the value of counter

-and then increments it by 1.
+is printed and then incremented by 1.

 In this example, a while